+Clayton is right that the word fiduciary can mean different things to different people.
 A recent article from Sellwood Consulting does a good job of explaining the various definitions of "fiduciary:"

-- The common law definition of a fiduciary is one who has the obligation to act for another with "total trust, good faith, and honesty." - The Employee Retirement Income Security Act (the definition used by the Department of Labor) defines a fiduciary as one who acts solely in the interest of the beneficiaries of a plan, acts with "care, skill, prudence, and diligence," diversifies the investments of the plan, and adheres to any documents governing the plan. - The Securities and Exchange Commission (SEC) says that a fiduciary "must eliminate, or at least disclose, all conflicts of interest."
+- The common law definition of a fiduciary is one who has the obligation to act for another with "total trust, good faith, and honesty." - The Employee Retirement Income Security Act (the definition used by the Department of Labor) defines a fiduciary as one who acts solely in the interest of the beneficiaries of a plan, acts with "care, skill, prudence, and diligence," diversifies the investments of the plan, and adheres to any documents governing the plan. - Prior to the recent rule, the SEC stated that a fiduciary "must eliminate, or at least disclose, all conflicts of interest."

-What's worse, some regulators now seem to have abandoned any attempt to define the word "fiduciary" at all.
-Nevada's recent fiduciary rule gives no definition of fiduciary duty and allows the state's securities administrator wide latitude in determining what violates fiduciary duty.
+Compounding the confusion, some regulators now seem to have abandoned any attempt to define the word "fiduciary" at all.
+Nevada's fiduciary rule gives no definition of fiduciary duty and allows the state's securities administrator wide latitude in determining what violates fiduciary duty.

-This patchwork of definitions creates potential for confusion and misunderstanding in the advisor/client relationship.
+This patchwork of definitions creates potential for confusion and legal loopholes in the advisor/client relationship.
 What happens when the investor expects "total trust, good faith, and honesty" while the advisor only believes they need to disclose any conflicts?